thiagotims/ai-machine-learning/README.md

 (Facial Recognition System with FaceScrub)
 - This project presents a celebrity facial recognition system developed in Python, using TensorFlow/Keras for training and MTCNN for face detection.
 The project was implemented and tested directly on Google Colab, using the platform's free GPU access.
 This project was implemented as a "project challenge" for the BairesDev - Machine Learning Training course, promoted by BairesDev in partnership with Dio.

+#### 📌 Sistema de Recomendação Visual por Similaridade  (📁 image-recommendation-system)
+(Visual Similarity Recommendation System)
+- This project consists of implementing an image-based product recommendation system, developed entirely in Google Colab.
+It allows users to provide query images and returns visually similar products, considering color, shape, texture, and visual pattern, without relying on textual data such as brand or price.
+This project was implemented as a "project challenge" for the BairesDev - Machine Learning Training course, promoted by BairesDev in partnership with Dio.